Earthquakes on April 2, 2026

 4.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.4 earthquake 33 km E of Denali National Park, Alaska came in on April 2, 2026 at 23:07 UTC.
+On April 2, 2026 at 23:07 UTC, a magnitude 2.4 earthquake struck 33 km E of Denali National Park, Alaska.
 At a depth of just 4.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 63.562°N, -151.043°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02